3mdeb/news-and-ideas/blog/content/post/2024-01-31-drm-bridge-chaining.md

   `drm_bridge_funcs.hpd_enable()` and `drm_bridge_funcs.hpd_disable().`;
   * Export its type and functionalities via flags `drm_bridge.type`and `drm_bridge.ops`
-  * Do not create connectors by themselves or implement conditional connector creation.
+  * Implement conditional connector creation or not create connectors by themselves.

 To implement the above requirements the following files were modified: